Myo-inositol & d-chiro-inositol: side effects and benefits explained

 • High levels of triglycerides in the blood

-Studies have found that inositol lowers the risk of metabolic syndrome and helps the body regulate and process insulin.
-Plus inositol supplements may be beneficial for those with metabolic syndrome.
+Studies have found that one of the benefits of inositol for women is that it lowers the risk of metabolic syndrome and helps the body regulate and process insulin.
+Plus inositol supplements for women may be beneficial for those with metabolic syndrome.
 In a year-long clinical study, 20% of the women taking the inositol supplements no longer met the criteria for metabolic syndrome by the end of the study!

 Lowers high cholesterol